-- Health and Safety includes enrolling in health insurance plans, selecting primary care physicians, and addressing outstanding physical and mental health issues.
-We also access community resources for training in health and safety areas for both parents and older children.
+- Health includes enrolling in health insurance , securing primary care physicians, and addressing outstanding physical and mental health issues.

-- Parenting includes securing affordable child care as needed for preschool and school-age children.
-It also includes educating parents on how to communicate effectively with schools and all care providers for their children.
+- Parenting includes securing affordable child care and services as needed and supporting parents in learning how to communicate effectively with schools and care providers.

-- Transportation includes establishing a reliable means for transport to employment and child care or school locations, or potentially assisting parents in working toward a goal of purchasing and maintaining a car for the family.
+- Transportation includes establishing a reliable means for transport to employment and school locations, and assisting parents in purchasing and maintaining a personal vehicle if needed.

 - Housing includes looking for affordable apartments in their community of choice, developing a move-out plan and budget, and developing good tenancy skills for the future.

 Our approach to coaching is grounded in the belief that our families can move themselves out of poverty permanently if they identify the root causes of their homelessness and set realistic goals to address them.
 To work toward long-term sustainability, we require our families to be employed and save 80% of their income after expenses.